VysotskiVadim/VysotskiVadim.blog/_drafts/detect_memory_leaks.markdown

 </div>

-## So what?

-Perfetto provides you great abilities for trace analysis.
+## Thank you for reading

-Even if something isn't present out of the box, you can implement it on your own.
+You can find whole script on the [Git Hub](https://gist.github.com/VysotskiVadim/31a3de8fd38729f179750b9dfed689e3).

+If you have similar problem, do not be afraid to write a custom tool.
+It's easier than it seems, at least when you do it for the second time 😅.

 ## Links